 When submitting its complaint, an IGO Complainant shall also indicate whether it agrees that final determination of the outcome of the UDRP [or URS] proceeding shall be through binding arbitration, where the registrant also agrees to arbitration.

+As provided in Paragraph 4(k) of the UDRP, the relevant registrar shall wait ten (10) business days (as observed in the location of its principal office) before implementing a UDRP [or URS] panel decision rendered in the IGO Complainant’s favor, and will stay implementation if, within that period, it receives official documentation that the registrant has either initiated proceedings in court or agreed to arbitration, as described further below.

-[In communicating a UDRP [or URS] panel decision to the parties where the complainant is an IGO Complainant, the UDRP [or URS] provider shall also request that the registrant indicate whether they agree that any review of the panel determination will be conducted via binding arbitration.
+Option for consideration: [In communicating a UDRP [or URS] panel decision to the parties where the complainant is an IGO Complainant, the UDRP [or URS] provider shall also request that the registrant indicate whether they agree that any review of the panel determination will be conducted via binding arbitration.
 The request shall include information regarding the applicable arbitral rules, which shall be determined by the Implementation Review Team.
-Existing arbitral rules like ICDR, WIPO, UNCITRAL should be considered.
-Where the registrant declines to proceed to arbitration, the registrar shall implement the initial UDRP or [URS] decision.]
+Existing arbitral rules like ICDR, WIPO, UNCITRAL should be considered.]

-OR
+[

+Where the registrant initiates court proceedings and the IGO Complainant does not waive its privileges and immunities, and [if] the result is that the court is unable to proceed further, the registrant may submit the dispute to binding arbitration within 10 days from the court order declining jurisdiction over the IGO, by submitting a request for or notice of arbitration to the competent arbitral institution with a copy to the registrar and the IGO Complainant.

-[As provided in Paragraph 5(k) of the UDRP, the relevant registrar shall wait ten (10) business days (as observed in the location of its principal office) before implementing a UDRP [or URS] panel decision rendered in the IGO Complainant’s favor, and will stay implementation if, within that period, it receives official documentation that the registrant has initiated proceedings in a court of competent jurisdiction.
-In the event that the relevant court in such judicial proceeding declines to assume jurisdiction on the basis that the IGO Complainant is immune from the court’s jurisdiction (with the result that the court is unable to consider the case on its merits), the registrant shall have the option to agree to submit the dispute to binding arbitration within [add time frame].
-The registrar shall continue to stay implementation until it receives confirmation from at least one of the parties that they will not be proceeding to arbitration or official documentation concerning the outcome of an arbitration or other satisfactory evidence of a settlement or other final resolution of the dispute.]
+If it receives such a request for or notice of arbitration, the registrar shall continue to stay implementation of the UDRP [or URS] panel decision until it receives official documentation concerning the outcome of an arbitration or other satisfactory evidence of a settlement or other final resolution of the dispute.

+If the registrant does not submit a request for/notice of arbitration to the competent arbitral institution (with a copy to the registrar and the IGO Complainant) within 10 days from the court order declining jurisdiction over the IGO, the original UDRP decision will be implemented by the registrar.]

+* * * Note that with respect to the second option above, IGO members of the EPDP team have provided the following illustrative high-level potential court flow chart to explain the difference – in terms of added time and cost and legal uncertainty – when arbitration is not the direct path for review of a UDRP or URS decision:

 If the UDRP [or URS] provider receives notice that an arbitration proceeding has been initiated, it shall promptly inform both parties and the relevant registrar.
 The relevant registrar shall stay the implementation of the initial UDRP [or URS] panel decision until it has received official documentation concerning the outcome of the arbitration or other satisfactory evidence of a settlement or other final resolution of the dispute.